-With Synology NAS devices you can both connect to a Virtual Private Network (VPN) tunnel (via the VPN client) or you set up a VPN server through Synology.
-In this guide we list the 5 best VPNs for Synology and give you a step-by-step guide on how to set up a VPN on Synology.
+With Synology NAS devices you can both connect to a Virtual Private Network (VPN) tunnel (via the VPN client) or set up your own VPN server through Synology.
+Setting up a VPN for Synology will ensure that your data is kept secure.
+In this article we tell you how to set up a VPN on Synology and list the five best VPN services (All with OpenVPN).

 Download the necessary config files from your VPN provider.
 If you aren't sure what config files you need ask your provider directly.
 You will need the .ovpn files for either UDP or TCP connections depending on which you intend to use (we recommend UDP as it is faster and more stable).
 You will also require .crt and .key files.
 (If your VPN cannot provide you with access to these files, you will likely need to subscribe to a different VPN service.)